 Observation of an EM rash with a history of recent travel to an endemic area (with or without history of tick bite) is sufficient.
 For patients with evidence of disseminated infection (musculoskeletal, neurologic, or cardiac manifestations), 2-tiered serologic testing, consisting of an ELISA/ IFA and confirmatory Western blot, is recommended.
-Patients suspected of acquiring Lyme disease overseas should be tested by using a C6-based ELISA, as other serologic tests may not detect infection with European species of Borrelia.
+Patients suspected of becoming infected with Lyme disease while traveling overseas should be tested by using a C6-based ELISA, as other serologic tests may not detect infection with European species of Borrelia.
 Lyme disease is nationally notifiable.

 Avoid tick habitats, use insect repellent on exposed skin and clothing, and carefully check every day for attached ticks.
-Minimize areas of exposed skin by wearing long-sleeved shirts, long pants, and closed shoes; tucking shirts in and tucking pants into socks may also reduce risk (see Chapter 2, Protection against Mosquitoes, Ticks, & Other Arthropods).
+Minimize areas of exposed skin by wearing long-sleeved shirts, long pants, and closed shoes; tucking shirts in and tucking pants into socks can help reduce risk (see Chapter 3, Mosquitoes, Ticks & Other Arthropods).